Concrete Rebar: Everything You Need To Know (plus the 8 Main Types)

 Concrete is one of the most common construction materials.
 Because of its durability, low maintenance requirements, fire resistance, and ease of use, people all over the world use concrete for many projects.

-But concrete has one potentially fatal flaw.
-If concrete is under a particular type of force, it will break—quickly.
+But concrete has a potentially fatal flaw.
+If it is subjected to a particular type of force, it will break quickly.

 Thankfully, there’s a way to combat that fatal flaw: use reinforcement, such as rebar.